itsgavinng/paca/README.md

 - **Format**: JSON with questions and optional ground truth answers
 - **Size**: Diverse questions covering factual, reasoning, and ambiguous scenarios
 - **Location**: `datasets/sample_dataset.json`

+**Important**: Benchmark datasets need to be formatted into our framework's expected format to run ABCA.
+The framework expects a specific JSON structure as shown below.

 ```json
 [